 The Company seeks to maintain a target liquidity reserve that is sized to cover daily funding needs and to meet strategic liquidity targets, including coverage of a significant portion of expected cash outflows over a short-term horizon in a potential liquidity crisis.
 This liquidity reserve is held in the form of cash deposits with banks and a pool of unencumbered securities.
 The Company manages the pool of unencumbered securities, against which funding can be raised, on a global basis, and securities for the pool are chosen accordingly.
-The U.S. component, held in the form of a reverse repurchase agreement at the parent company, consists primarily of U.S. government bonds and at February 28, 2006 was approximately \$18 billion and averaged approximately \$18 billion during the quarter.
-The non-U.S. component consists of European government bonds and other high-quality collateral.
-The parent company cash component of the liquidity reserve at February 28, 2006 was approximately \$15 billion and averaged approximately \$15 billion during the quarter.
+The U.S. and non-U.S. components, held in the form of a reverse repurchase agreement at the parent company, consist primarily of U.S. and European government bonds and other high quality collateral and at May 31, 2006 were approximately \$28 billion and averaged approximately \$23 billion during the six month period ended May 31, 2006.
+The parent company cash component of the liquidity reserve at May 31, 2006 was approximately \$5 billion and averaged approximately \$13 billion for the six month period ended May 31, 2006.
 The Company believes that diversifying the form in which its liquidity reserve (cash and securities) is maintained enhances its ability to quickly and efficiently source funding in a stressed environment.
 The Company's funding requirements and target liquidity reserve may vary based on changes in the level and composition of its balance sheet, timing of specific transactions, client financing activity, market conditions and seasonal factors.